ilovewine/vue-public-transport/README.md

 ### Scripts

-- `npm run serve`: runs the application in development mode with hot-reloading
+- `npm run start`: runs the application in development mode with hot-reloading
 - `npm run build`: builds the application for production
 - `npm run lint`: runs eslint on the codebase
 - `npm run test`: runs the unit tests